kwenyao/Secure-Sensing-Inputs-for-Autonomous-Vehicles/README.md

 This project aims to secure the insecure communication channels within the sensor network in an autonomous vehicle using low cost hardware such as the Beaglebone Black and the Cryptocape.

 ## Setting up the Beaglebone Black
-To set up the board, follow the instructions in the file BEAGLEBONE_SETUP.
+To set up a new board, follow the instructions in the file [BEAGLEBONE_SETUP](https://github.com/kwenyao/Secure-Sensing-Inputs-for-Autonomous-Vehicles/blob/master/BEAGLEBONE_SETUP).

 ## Creating Certificates
 After setting up the boards, run compile.sh.
 Do take note of the directories and paths of the various libraries and make the necessary changes.